Auld Lang Syne

 "Auld Lang Syne" (/sco/) (Note: Note /[s]/ rather than /[z]/) is a Scottish song.
-In the English-speaking world it is traditionally sung to bid farewell to the old year at the stroke of midnight on Hogmanay/New Year's Eve.
+In the English-speaking world it is traditionally sung to bid farewell to the old year at the stroke of midnight on Hogmanay, or New Year's Eve.
 It is also often heard at funerals and graduations and as a farewell or ending to other occasions; for instance, many branches of the Scouting movement use it to close jamborees and other functions.

-The text is a Scots-language poem written by Robert Burns in 1788, but based on an older Scottish folk song.
+The text is a Scots-language poem written by Robert Burns in 1788, but it is based on an older Scottish folk song.
 In 1799 it was set to a traditional pentatonic tune, which has since become standard.
 "Auld Lang Syne" is listed as numbers 6294 and 13892 in the Roud Folk Song Index.

 Its Scots title may be translated into standard English as "old long since" or, less literally, "long long ago", "days gone by", "times long past" or "old times".
 Consequently, "For auld lang syne", as it appears in the first line of the chorus, might be loosely translated as "for the sake of old times".
-The phrase "Auld Lang Syne" is also used in similar poems by Robert Ayton (1570–1638), Allan Ramsay (1686–1757) and James Watson (1711), as well as older folk songs predating Burns.
+The phrase auld lang syne is also used in similar poems by Robert Ayton (1570–1638), Allan Ramsay (1686–1757) and James Watson (1711), as well as older folk songs predating Burns.

 Lyrics

 The song begins by posing a rhetorical question: Is it right for old times to be forgotten?
 The answer is generally interpreted as a call to remember long-standing friendships.

 George Thomson's Select Songs of Scotland was published in 1799 in which the second verse about greeting and toasting was moved to its present position at the end.

-Most common usage of the song involves only the first verse and the chorus.
-The last lines of both of these are often sung with the extra words "For the sake of" or "And days of", rather than Burns's simpler lines.
-This makes these lines strictly syllabic, with just one note per syllable.